ShouryaRSharma/prompt-chain/README.md

 prompt-chain is a powerful tool for creating config-as-code LLM agents.
-It allows you to easily define the system prompt, user prompt, and response format for Large Language Models (LLMs), allowing you to focus on creating sophisticated LLM agents through simple configurations.
+It allows you to easily define the system prompt, user prompt, and response format for Large Language Models (LLMs), allowing you to focus on chaining LLM tasks through simple configurations.

 ## Purpose